 Notwithstanding the acknowledged requirement to add to its Board, the Board is satisfied that it has a suitable balance between independence and knowledge of the Group and its operations to discharge its duties and responsibilities effectively.
 The Board receives daily updates from the management team through phone calls, face-to-face skype meetings and emails.
-Both directors use their independent judgement and to challenge all matters, whether strategic or operational and to present ideas and concepts to the Board for consideration.
+All directors use their independent judgement and to challenge all matters, whether strategic or operational and to present ideas and concepts to the Board for consideration.

-Both directors are expected to devote the necessary time commitments required by their position and as a minimum, are expected to attend the four regular Board meetings held annually.
-Both Directors have attended all board meetings.
+All directors are expected to devote the necessary time commitments required by their position and as a minimum, are expected to attend the four regular Board meetings held annually.
+All Directors have attended all board meetings.
 The Board meets outside of these meetings on an ad hoc basis as necessary.
 The current board is in daily contact with each other and both directors are informed of matters both corporate and technical.
 The CEO/MD, Mr Price is authorised and responsible for the management of the organisation and its operations by way of delegated authority from the board, or as expressed in the organisation’s constitution.
 This delegation of authority generally includes responsibility for:

 Developing business plans, budgets and strategies for consideration by the Board and, to the extent approved by the board, implementing these plans, budgets and strategies;

 Ensuring the organisation’s operations and business are within the parameters set by the Board from time to time and that the Board is kept informed of material developments in the organisation’s affairs, operations and business;

 Where proposed transactions, commitments or arrangements exceed threshold parameters set by the board, referring the matter to the Board for its consideration and approval;